Budget Reporting Process

-Managing money is a very important part of every business and personal life and it helps to have control over money in a more effective and efficient way.
-Budgets are financial tools for a business and performance reports are assessments for tasks or projects in business environments.
-Performance reports help with identifying or keeping track of variances in budgets; for example where money was spent and from where income was generated.
-Performance reports may also include information other than finances; for example requirement for new equipment, inventories, staff, etc.
+Managing money is a very important part of every business and personal life, and it helps to have control over money in a more effective and efficient way.
+Budgets are financial tools for businesses, and performance reports are assessments for tasks or projects in business environments.
+Performance reports help with identifying or keeping track of variances in budgets; for example, where money was spent and from where income was generated.
+Performance reports may also include information other than finances; for example, the requirement for new equipment, inventories, staff, etc.

 3: Understand How to Report Performance Against Budgets

-In order to get a clear understanding of the purpose of the budget, which is the first part to this unit, please follow the link below
+In order to get a clear understanding of the purpose of the budget, which is the first part of this unit, please follow the link below.

-For a detailed understanding of how to manage budgets, which is the second part to this unit, please follow the link below
+For a detailed understanding of how to manage budgets, which is the second part of this unit, please follow the link below

 The purpose and benefits of reporting information on performance against budget are: